 Yet one of our absolute favorite spots to grab a drink on the plaza is atop a balcony overlooking Plaza La Paz.
 It’s at a bar that’s hidden in plain sight.
 At the La Taberna de Sancho, there are only two coveted tables on the balcony.
 Yet during the afternoon, we regularly find them to be surprisingly vacant.
 If you notice this, then head upstairs to occupy those seats and enjoy the people-watching down below at this scenic location in front of the Basilica.
 Beers start at $25 pesos.
 Located: here.

 18) Eat Sopa Azteca Atop a Bridge Crossing an Alleyway

 A visit to the Santo Cafe is another Guanajuato staple.
 The restaurant spills out onto a quaint bridge that crosses over one of the town’s many alleyways.
 It makes for a fantastic place to dine while people-watching.
-Considering this cafe’s notoriety and picturesque location, the menu is surprisingly affordable here.
+Considering this cafe’s notoriety and picturesque location, the menu is surprisingly affordable.

-There are only two tables on the bridge, so if they are both occupied, then you can take solace with a window table that also overlooks this charming alley.
+There are only two tables on the bridge, so if they are both occupied, then you can take solace with a window table that overlooks the charming alley.

 19) Shop (and Eat) ’til You Drop at the Hidalgo Market

 The Mercado Hidalgo is Guanajuato’s big indoor market.
 You can find loads of local specialties here, whether you’re coming here to eat or shop.
 You’ll encounter everything from fresh vegetables to handicrafts, meats, souvenirs, piñatas, clothes, and complete home-cooked meals.
 Even if you’re not planning to buy anything, it’s still a fun detour to wander around the markets many stalls.